smohr1824/Graphs/README.md

 Journal of Statistical Mechanics: Theory and Experiment, Issue 10, pp. 10008, 2008.
 The algorithmic code is greatly adapted under the GPL Lesser Public License from https://sourceforge.net/projects/louvain/.

 # Other Algorithms
-IsBipartite tests a network for bipartness.
+IsBipartite tests a network for biparteness.
 If successful, the two sets of vertices are returned as List&lt;uint&gt; where the uint is the vertex id.

 Additional algorithm implementations are planned.